NatureWax® vegetable waxes offer candle makers burn performance, improved fragrance loading and formulation flexibility

-With Cargill’s deep background in vegetable-candle waxes and technical expertise in modifying those chemistries to achieve specific performance characteristics, we collaborate with candlemakers solve complex product challenges to give them a competitive edge while still optimizing supply chain operations.
+With Cargill’s deep background in vegetable-candle waxes and technical expertise in modifying those chemistries to achieve specific performance characteristics, we collaborate with candlemakers to solve complex product challenges giving them a competitive edge while still optimizing supply chain operations.

 Products for candle making

 Vegetable waxes generally require some modification to candle production processes originally designed for paraffin waxes.
 Here are a few tips:

 The melt viscosity of vegetable waxes is higher than paraffin waxes - some adjustment to wick dimensions and material may be needed, to increase the wax flow to the flame.